 How to Use Hashtags in Your Instagram Caption

-Try making up your own fun hashtags, and don’t limit yourself to adding hashtags at the end of your Instagram caption!
+When adding hashtags to your Instagram caption, don’t limit yourself to keeping them at the end!
 Integrating hashtags throughout your post adds dimension to your caption, and since hashtags are a different color on Instagram, the right hashtag can also highlight and contextualize your content.
-For example, when posting travel content, I often tag the #city I’m posting about.
-This helps my followers easily recognize the location, while also making my content discoverable to locals who are browsing their city’s hashtag.

 In order to be successful with hashtags, it’s important to be strategic about your hashtag usage.
-The “most popular” Instagram hashtags are just simple words, and while tagging #love #happy #dog may get you a few more likes, it’s not going to do much for your growth in the long run.
+The “most popular” Instagram hashtags are just simple words, and while tagging #love, #happy, and #dog may get you a few more likes, it’s not going to do much for your growth in the long run.
 Instead of using the most popular Instagram hashtags, it’s better to use the top Instagram hashtags that have an engaging community behind them and are specific to your audience.